- Timeline and Upcoming Deadlines

 - Winners of the Academy of American Poets Prizes at University of Michigan who are twenty-three years old or younger will be considered for the Aliki Perroti and Seth Frank Most Promising Young Poet Award.
 Established in 2013 and judged by an Academy Chancellor, the Most Promising Young Poet Award recognizes a student poet with an annual cash prize of $1,000.

-Entries should be in 10-12 point font, with a left-hand margin of 1.5 inches, in PDF format.
-A contestant must use a pen name--entirely different from his or her real name.
+Entries should be in 10-12 point font, with a left-hand margin of 1 inch, in PDF format.
+A contestant must use a pen name - entirely different from their real name.
 This name should only appear on the title page, nowhere else in the manuscript.
 Please make sure the pen name in your profile matches the one in your manuscript.
 The same pen name must be used for all fall term contests.